No Alien Good: The Common Good and the Truth of Love

 2. To Live and to Live Well

-In the tradition, the kinds of goods that meet the requirement expressed by the poet and his guide – the more “ours” they are, the richer each of its individual possessors becomes – have been given the name “common goods.”
+In the tradition, the kinds of goods that meet the requirement expressed by the poet and his guide – the more “ours” they are, the richer each of their individual possessors becomes – have been given the name “common goods.”
 In his Nicomachean Ethics, Aristotle says that the good is “that at which everything aims.”[8]
 Beings desire the good because the good is that which perfects their nature.
 Therefore, what a being desires depends on what kind of being it is, since the good fulfills its nature.
 The concepts of good and nature are thus closely related and mutually implicit.
 The question of the human good is thus a question of who and what we are as human persons.
 There are certainly some goods that we need to survive: food, clothing, shelter.
 But these alone, necessary as they are, are not enough for us to live well.
 Humans, like all living things, are in a tension that Aristotle expresses with the terms zēn and euzēn, living and living well.[9]
 We may have everything we need to survive, but we may not be living well.
 And that is what we really want in life: we want our lives to succeed as human lives; we want not just to live, but to thrive.

 What do we need not only to survive, but to live well?
 Let our imaginations run wild for a moment.
-How about this: for food, not just bread, but Argentine beef steaks; for drink, not just water, but 30-year-old single malt Highland whisky; for shelter, not just a cave, but a 20-room mansion; for transportation, not just able-bodied limbs, but a brand-new yellow Lamborghini Revuelto; for entertainment, an 80-inch flat-screen TV with Dolby Surround audio.
+How about this: for food, not just bread, but Argentine beef steaks; for drink, not just water, but 30-year-old single malt Scotch whisky; for shelter, not just a cave, but a 20-room mansion; for transportation, not just able-bodied limbs, but a brand-new yellow Lamborghini Revuelto; for entertainment, an 80-inch flat-screen TV with Dolby Surround audio.
 Does owning and using these goods mean flourishing?
 We may understand their desirability.
 But these are obviously the goods that Guido del Duca, if he were alive today, would have aspired to.
 These are the kinds of goods that he would have judged in purgatory as excluding partnership and thus motivating envy.
 I see the delicious food you eat and the precious drinks you drink that I can’t afford, and I’m envious.
-I see the car you drive that I don’t have sufficient means to acquire myself, and I’m jealous.
+I see the car you drive that I don’t have sufficient means to acquire myself, and I’m envious.
 I begrudge you your good fortune and am tempted to spoil it for you.
 The envy of the rich by the poor, the envy of the “haves” by the “have-nots,” is a historically common and psychologically understandable phenomenon.
 The phenomenon of envy is also the reason why the rich tend to separate themselves from the poor and everyone else, including other rich people.

 Do these rich people thrive with all these toys?
 Their main problem seems to be the envy they engender in other people.
-So imagine being offered the mansion, the whiskey, the sports car (including a private racetrack), the sophisticated home theater system, and the delicious food, all to be enjoyed – free from the envy of others – on a secluded island where you would have to commit to staying all by yourself for the next ten years.
-The island has plenty of supplies, barrels of wine and whiskey, and fresh food is brought in by drones.
+So imagine being offered the mansion, the whisky, the sports car (including a private racetrack), the sophisticated home theater system, and the delicious food, all to be enjoyed – free from the envy of others – on a secluded island where you would have to commit to staying all by yourself for the next ten years.
+The island has plenty of supplies, barrels of wine and whisky, and fresh food is brought in by drones.
 And best of all, there is no other soul to fight with over the distribution of these goods, no one to begrudge the lucky resident his beef steak or scratch the Lamborghini out of envy.
 Would anyone like to go?

 The author assumes that the readers will hesitate.
 While the idea of enjoying all the toys and private pleasures of modern life may be tempting, the price tag is likely to spoil the deal.
 After all, living ten years like Robinson Crusoe with an exclusive sports car is not much different from living ten years like Robinson Crusoe without an exclusive sports car.
 Something is missing, something more important than all the fun this hypothetical island of pleasure offers: someone to talk to, someone to communicate with.
 This was the main problem for Chuck Noland, a character played by Tom Hanks in Robert Zemeckis’ 2000 film Cast Away.
 Noland survived a plane crash into the ocean and was rescued to an island where he was alone.
 He managed to get by, develop a skill for hunting fish, and adapt to life on the island.
 Still, something was lacking, and it would have been lacking even if his life on the island had been more luxurious.
 In fact, he was on the verge of going crazy from loneliness.
 The only “interlocutor” he found was a volleyball, which he named Wilson and which became his only companion for four years.